cysouw/diathesis/text/c09_adverbials.md

 ### --- [ OBJ > ADJ ] --- {.unnumbered}

-### [ NA | Np ] *satt-* Reflexive antipassive {#sec:adverbial-antipassive-reflexive}
+### [ NA | Np ] *satt‑* Reflexive antipassive {#sec:adverbial-antipassive-reflexive}

-The accusative object of *sehen* 'to see' is transformed into a prepositional phrase when adding the resultative *satt-* 'well-fed' to form *sattsehen* 'to see until satisfied' [@next].
+The accusative object of *sehen* 'to see' is transformed into a prepositional phrase when adding the resultative *satt‑* 'well-fed' to form *sattsehen* 'to see until satisfied' [@next].
 This diathesis obligatorily introduces a reflexive pronoun.
 Such a reflexive antipassive diathesis is currently only attested with verbs of consumption with the resultative *satt-*.
 See [@sec:preverb-reflexive-antipassive] for similar examples with preverbs.

 ::: ex
 a.
 Ich sehe das Gemälde.